How to Arrange Office Furniture

 - Opportunities for personalization – A new set of fabric dividers can double as a bulletin board so that employees can hang up holiday cards, family photos, or reference documents.
 Dry-erase dividers can be used for reminders, notes, and doodles.
 Your team will appreciate the ability to personalize their workspace, allowing them to take greater ownership over it.

 - Privacy – For team members dealing with sensitive or classified information, desk dividers create designated personal spaces where they can keep sensitive documents out in the open while working.
-Additionally, having a private workspace comes in handy for when team members want to sneak in a quick lunch at their office computer desk without everyone looking.
+Additionally, having a private workspace comes in handy for when team members want to sneak in a quick lunch at their commercial office desk without everyone looking.

 - Less stress – A lively, social office can make for an enjoyable work environment, but when it comes to crunch time, your team also needs spaces where they can buckle down without fear of distraction.
 Otherwise, the possibility of being interrupted and the need to tell coworkers to stay away can become a source of tension or stress.